 It is a beautiful and liberating process when humans and animals learn to work together and find a balance where all lives are enriched.

 This is a profound concept and can be a little confronting for many of us who “own” pets.

-One thing that always stuck in my mind however was his comment on his relationship with his two pet dogs.
-He said that his pet dogs are his best friends—but in a way they are also his slaves.
-It’s a concept he’s grappled with since be become vegan 15 years ago.
+One thing that always stuck in my mind, however, was his comment on his relationship with his two pet dogs.
+He said that his dogs are his best friends—but in a way, they’re also his slaves.
+It’s a concept he’s grappled with since he became vegan 15 years ago.

 We tell them when they can walk, play, eat, sleep and fetch.
 We raise them like they were one of our children.
 Yet a child eventually becomes old enough to leave home and start their own families.

 At what point does a pet dog or any pet for that matter get an opportunity to experience independence and live out their own lives?
 Rarely.

 Will this idea prevent us from having pets in the future?
 Of course not.
 There’s still a way to live with pets in harmony.
 I just think we need to change terminology and tweak our attitudes.

 Just a simple tweak in the terminology will force us to think differently about a human/pet relationship and how we can all grow together.
 As opposed to humans being superior because that’s what slavery represents.

 This is not to say that there aren’t barriers that need to be set but it does hold everyone accountable to each other to live in true partnership.